San Ramon's Walnut Hills: 1966–1972 homes & subdivision history

 4. The Inglenook - 4 bedroom, 3 bathrooms, 2,167 sq. ft.

-Here’s what the second phase Walnut Hills models look like in 2024.
+Here’s what the 1969 Walnut Hills model homes look like today.

 The Wente today

-Original Wente model home, formerly the sales office, as it appears today.
+Original Wente model home from 1969, formerly the sales office, as it appears today.

 The original Wente model today.
 It also was the sales office.